Getting a Blood Transfusion

-- If you are a type AB blood, you can get transfusions of O, A, B, or AB red blood cells.
+- If you have type AB blood, you can get transfusions of O, A, B, or AB red blood cells.

 Blood is either Rh-positive or Rh-negative, depending on whether the red blood cells have Rh antigens on their surface.
-A person that has type A, Rh-positive blood is called A positive, whereas a person with type A, Rh-negative blood would be A negative.
+A person who has type B, Rh-positive blood is called B positive, whereas a person with type B, Rh-negative blood is B negative.

 If you have Rh-positive blood, you can get Rh-positive or Rh-negative red blood cell transfusions.
-But people with Rh-negative blood should only get Rh-negative red blood cells except in emergencies.
-This is because an Rh-positive blood transfusion can cause a person with Rh negative blood to make antibodies against the Rh factor.
-If an Rh-negative woman makes antibodies like this, it can harm any Rh-positive babies she may have in the future.
+But people with Rh-negative blood should only get Rh-negative red blood cells except in extreme emergencies.
+This is because an Rh-positive blood transfusion can cause a person with Rh negative blood to make antibodies against the Rh factor, causing a transfusion reaction (discussed below).
+If an Rh-negative woman makes antibodies like this, it can seriously harm any Rh-positive babies she may have in the future.
 Her anti-Rh antibodies can attack Rh-positive blood cells in the fetus.

 Plasma, platelets, and blood type

 For platelet and cryoprecipitate transfusions, matching the blood type of the donor to the recipient is usually not critical, but labs still try to match them.
-This may become important for patients who have already had many transfusions or who have had transfusion reactions in the past.
+This may become important for patients who have already had many transfusions or who have reacted to transfusions in the past.

 Antibodies and cross-matching

-Before a person can get a transfusion of red blood cells, one more lab test called a cross-match must be done to make sure that the donor blood is compatible with the recipient’s.
+Before a person can get a transfusion of red blood cells, another lab test called a cross-match must be done to make sure that the donor blood is compatible with the recipient’s.

-A unit of the proper ABO and Rh type is selected, and a drop of donor blood is mixed with a drop of plasma from the patient.
+A unit of the right ABO and Rh type blood is selected, and a drop of donor red cells from the unit is mixed with a drop of plasma from the patient.
 The mixture is watched to see if the patient’s plasma causes the donor blood cells to clump.
 This may happen if the patient has extra antibodies to a protein in the donor unit.
 If there are no problems (no clumping), a cross-match takes about 30 minutes.